 Maryland has strong nondiscrimination protections on the basis of both sexual orientation and gender identity.
 Maryland allows transgender individuals to amend their gender markers on birth certificates and drivers’ licenses relatively easily.

-Maryland bans conversion therapy and plans to incorporate LGBT+ issues into school curriculum.
-Though there are not broad nondiscrimination protections for LGBT+ youth in schools, anti-bullying protections are in place.
+Maryland bans conversion therapy and plans to incorporate LGBTQ+ issues into school curriculum.
+Though there are not broad nondiscrimination protections for LGBTQ+ youth in schools, anti-bullying protections are in place.

 18% of transgender employees in Maryland reported being harassed in the past year due to their gender identity, and 23% report mistreatment such as being forced to use a restroom not matching gender.
-22% of LGBT+ individuals in Maryland reported food insecurity, almost double the rate for non-LGBT+ people (12%).
-Only 20% of LGBT+ individuals in Maryland reported making more than $24,000 per year.
-8% of LGBT+ individuals report unemployment in Maryland, greater than the rate among non-LGBT+ people (6%).
+22% of LGBTQ+ individuals in Maryland reported food insecurity, almost double the rate for non-LGBTQ+ people (12%).
+Only 20% of LGBTQ+ individuals in Maryland reported making more than $24,000 per year.
+8% of LGBTQ+ individuals report unemployment in Maryland, greater than the rate among non-LGBTQ+ people (6%).